awslabs/multi-model-server/tests/performance/README.md

 ### A. Installation Prerequisites
 1. Install Taurus.
 The Taurus needs Python3 but since your tests and MMS instance can run in different virtual environement or machine, you can configure system such that tests are running on Python3 and MMS instance can run on Python 2 or 3.
+Refer the [link](https://gettaurus.org/docs/Installation/) for more details on installation.
    ```bash
     pip install bzt # Needs python3.6+
     ```